-Signage Requirements in the 2010 Standards for Accessible Design Society for Experiential Graphic Design (SEGD).
+Signage Requirements in the 2010 Standards for Accessible Design: Society for Experiential Graphic Design (SEGD).
+Visit the SEGD website: SEGD.org.

-U.S. Department of the Interior, National Park Service - Harpers Ferry Center Accessibility Committee

-Harpers Ferry Center (HFC) serves as the Interpretive Design Center for the National Park Service.
+U.S. Department of the Interior, National Park Service - Harpers Ferry Center Accessibility Committee: Harpers Ferry Center (HFC) serves as the Interpretive Design Center for the National Park Service.
 HFC works to ensure that the highest level of accessibility that is reasonable is incorporated into all aspects of interpretive media, planning, design, and construction.
 This includes ensuring that all new interpretive media are provided in such a way as to be accessible to and usable by all persons with a disability.
 It also means all existing practices and procedures are evaluated to determine the degree to which they are currently accessible to all visitors, and modifications are made to assure conformance with applicable laws and regulations.
-The HFC website includes accessibility resources, guidelines and updates, Department of the Interior Section 504, photographs of best practices, and more. http://www.nps.gov/hfc/accessibility/
+The HFC website includes accessibility resources, guidelines and updates, Department of the Interior Section 504, photographs of best practices, and more.
+Visit the Accessibility webpage on the National Park Service website: NPS.gov.